Published April 2015

 Thailand will also experience high growth rates as a result of epichlorohydrin production.
 Both Indonesia and Malaysia will continue to export large amounts of refined glycerin.
-Japan's refined glycerin consumption growth is expected to remain flat in the next several years.
-Overall, Asian consumption will significantly increase to 45% of the global refined glycerin total in 2016.
+Japanese refined glycerin consumption is expected to remain about the same in the next several years.

 By end use, traditional markets account for half of refined glycerin consumption.
 Personal and oral care products are the largest refined glycerin market in the world, with about 29% of total consumption.
 This includes personal care items such as cosmetics and detergents, and oral care products such as toothpaste and mouthwash.
 This is followed by food and beverage consumption, with over 12% of the total refined glycerin market, and pharmaceuticals, with over 9% of the total.

 In general, the markets listed above are expected to increase in volume usage over the next few years, but will decrease as a percentage of the overall refined glycerin consumption total.
 The same is true for smaller applications such as alkyd resins, polyether polyols, and tobacco.
 Refined glycerin use for most of these market segments is expected to grow at about 3-4% per year.

 The highest growth for refined glycerin will be in chemical production and “newer” uses, which will drive overall consumption growth.
 Refined glycerin consumption for epichlorohydrin production will increase from 11% of total use in 2014 to 13% of total refined glycerin demand in 2019.
 This use will grow in Asia and Europe.